Thoughtscript/academic_papers/Core Papers/Quadratic to One/General Method.md

 This short paper outlines a simple *polynomial time reduction* procedure to dramatically reduce time-complexity from quadratic time to constant time for a class of problems.

-It is the hope of this author that such a mechanism can be extroplated and generalized outward.
+It is the hope of this author that such a mechanism can be extroplated and generalized in its application to other problems.

-# Time Complexity
+# Time Complexity Definitions and Terms

-The *complexity* of an algorithm is determined by the following: given some input *n*, the number of times *n* is processed, iterated over, or executed determines the complexity.
+The *complexity* of an algorithm F is determined by the following: given some input *n*, the number of times *n* is processed, iterated over, or executed determines the time complexity of F.

 **Linear complexity** - A single loop through *n* gives a complexity of *n*.
 Two, non-nested, loops through *n* gives rise to *2n*.
 Such are scenarios of **linear complexity** whereby change in complexity is constant despite increases in input size or number of executions.